Skip to content

 October Mist With Venetian Portico

-The only other color of the year by Benjamin Moore that I decided to include in my October Mist palette is Venetian Portico.
+The only other color from the 2022 collection by Benjamin Moore that I decided to include in my October Mist palette is Venetian Portico.

 Side by side circles of color: October Mist - a sage green, and Venetian Portico a light clay color.

 I am really digging this color!
-It’s actually pretty similar to the Sherwin Williams 2023 Color of the Year: Redend Point
+It’s actually pretty similar to the Sherwin Williams Color of the Year from 2023: Redend Point.

 To me the color is a rich blush color, just slightly more neutral, which is the only way I would dare to put it on my walls.